Arsene Wenger appointed FIFA's new Chief of Global Football Development | Goal.com

 The 70-year-old called time on his Arsenal career at the end of the 2018-19 season, after 22 years at the helm.

+Wenger, one of the longest-serving coaches in Premier League history, won 17 trophies during his time with the Gunners, including three Premier League titles.

-He has since been linked with a number of managerial vacancies across European football, most recently at Bayern Munich, who are on the lookout for Nico Kovac's successor at the moment.
+He has been linked with a number of managerial vacancies across European football over the last year-and-a-half, most recently at Bayern Munich, who are on the lookout for Nico Kovac's successor at the moment.

 Speaking at his unveiling, Wenger expressed his excitement after undertaking a new role, with it his desire to "develop the game" in all its forms in the coming years.